AleksandraRokita/NASASpaceApps2025/README.md

 <p align="center">
-Vibe-coded application for NASA Space Apps Hackathon
+<h1>Vibe-coded exoplanet classifier for NASA Space Apps Hackathon</h1>

 This project is an interactive classification system for Kepler Objects of Interest (KOI) — potential exoplanets discovered by NASA’s Kepler mission.